jason-dees-kr/test-doc-hub/breaking-changes/Proposals.md

 Our first major version bump will make a Models-X, where X is some major version, probably pulled from Schema Registry's version.

 When major version bumping in Schema Registry, we would have to mark the previous latest version as deprecated.
 Do we mark all versions of that major deprecated, or just the latest?
+We can, as a matter of policy, mark _every_ previous version as deprecated, but only treat majors as special.

 #### Advantages